elastio/bon/website/src/guide/basics/optional-members.md

 let result = example()
     // Pass a non-None value
     .a(3)
-    // Pass an `Option` value directly
+    // Pass an `Option` value directly. `None` means the default
-    .maybe_b(Some(5))
+    // value will be used (4 in this case) .maybe_b(None)
     .call();
 ```

+You can also reference other members in the default expression.
+See [`#[builder(default)]`](../../reference/builder/member/default#evaluation-context) reference for details.

 ## Conditional building

-Now that you know how optional members work you can check out the ["Conditional building" design patterns](./conditional-building) or continue studying other features of `bon` by following the "Next page" link at the bottom.
+Now that you know how optional members work you can check out the [Conditional building](../patterns/conditional-building) design patterns or continue studying other features of `bon` by following the "Next page" link at the bottom.